 New Mexico police investigate shooting death of 17-year-old

 Jan.
-2—A Ribera teen is in jail as state police investigate the shooting death of a 17-year-old at a New Year's Eve party.
+3—A Ribera teen is in jail as state police investigate the shooting death of a 17-year-old at a New Year's Eve party.

 New Mexico State Police say 18-year-old Joaquin Sanchez shot and killed Joshua Vigil of Ribera following an altercation at a party at Sanchez's home.